raphael-roemer/tipping-windows-and-timescales-2025/README.md

 # tipping-windows-and-timescales-2025
 Code to produce figures in paper of Römer and Ashwin

-The Julia Environment is given by RoemerAshwin2025.
-It needs to be activated first.
+The Julia Environment "RoemerAshwin2025" needs to be instantiated first to get the right package versions.
+In "UPOsPaper.jl", it then gets activated.

-Then, make sure to run UPOsPaper.jl first as it is needed for the other two programs.
+Make sure to run "UPOsPaper.jl" before running the other two programs.